-Foundation Stage
+Early Years Foundation Stage

-We teach History in the Reception class as an integral part of the topic work covered during the year.
+We teach History in the Reception class as an integral part of their theme work covered during the year & detailed in their long term plan.
+This has been carefully planned to ensure that understanding of the world prepares children for the Year 1 History curriculum.
 These include: